The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 This method focuses primarily on the family members and loved ones, rather than the affected individual.

-It gives them the tools and techniques required to effectively live and interact with someone with an addiction, ignoring negative behaviour and rewarding positive actions.
+It gives them the tools and techniques required to effectively live and interact with someone with an alcohol or drug addiction, ignoring negative behaviour and rewarding positive actions.

 CRAFT can strengthen family bonds while slowly helping the affected person to understand the impact of their behaviour on others.